 To enroll in JFWA students must submit a completed application form, official transcripts from previously attended schools, standardized test scores, immunization records, principal’s recommendation, and an essay on the topic designated.
-A non-refundable application fee of $25.00 must be included with all applications.
 The Academy reserves the right to contact all references listed on the application form and any principals, counselors, or teachers from the last school attended.
 An Admissions Committee comprised of the principal, the director of admissions, the assistant principal and the school guidance counselor will review all submitted materials.
 Parents will be notified by mail of the results of that evaluation.

 A parent or guardian who enrolls a student at JFWA acknowledges that the student will be accountable for all written and verbal policies of the Academy.
 The parent or guardian also acknowledges that enrollment is for a full academic year or the portion remaining for students enrolling after classes have begun.
 If a student withdraws or is dismissed from the Academy, tuition will be due for the time the student attended JFWA.

 Students who have been home-schooled may be required to take Academy tests in subjects for which they are requesting credit.
 These tests will also be used for placement purposes and must be taken before enrollment in classes.
-For students requesting admission to the middle school (grades 4-8) examinations may be required for the last grade completed.
+For students requesting admission to the middle school and lower grades, examinations may be required for the last grade completed.
 More information about our home schooler program appears in the homeschooler section of the handbook.

 Some students who do not meet the regular admissions standards may be conditionally admitted.
 Such students may be those who do not have a 2.0 grade point average, but whose test scores and teacher recommendations indicate the student’s true ability may not be reflected in his or her grade reports.
 Students who are conditionally admitted may not be granted the full probation period afforded a regularly admitted student.
 Terms of the conditional admission will be spelled out in a letter addressed to the parents upon acceptance.
 Conditional admissions are granted only in cases which have the full agreement of the admissions appeals committee, which consists of the Academy principal, assistant principal, director of admissions, and the guidance counselor.